Layr-Labs/eigenda/SECURITY.md

 **Please do not file a public ticket** mentioning the vulnerability.

-Please report security vulnerabilities to security@eigenlabs.org with the all the relavent details included in the email.
+Please report security vulnerabilities to security@eigenlabs.org with the all the relevant details included in the email.